taoky/ayano/README.md

         Parser to use (nginx-json or nginx-combined) (default "nginx-json") -r int
-        Refresh interval in seconds (default 5) -threshold string
+        Refresh interval in seconds (default 5) -server string
+        Server IP to filter (nginx-json only) -threshold string
         Threshold size for request (only requests larger than this will be counted) (default "100M") -whole